 1) Due to CBSE’s quite challenging syllabus students won’t have a problem when it comes to adjusting to foreign educational systems.

 2) CICSE affiliated schools are located in foreign countries and the syllabus is much tougher when compared to the syllabus of schools in the UK and the USA.
 Hence, getting into the Curriculum of foreign countries won’t bring any difficulty.

 3) State board students do well in the US and UK as the Curriculum in such countries is far less demanding.

-Another, important aspect also lies in extracurricular activities.
+Another important aspect also lies in extracurricular activities.

 1) Extracurricular activities vary across CBSE schools.
 Many give supreme importance to such activities, whereas others focus strictly on studies.

-2) CICSE Curriculum supports and promotes extracurricular activities, it believes in Imparting an all-round education.
+2) CICSE Curriculum supports and promotes extracurricular activities, it believes in Imparting an all-around education.
 Students receive exposure to different types of activities that range from academically oriented project works, competitions, and debates to several other activities such as music, arts, drama, and sports.

 3) In-state board, these activities vary across schools.
 Some lay equal emphasis on academics and extracurricular activities, whereas some give minimal importance to extracurricular activities.

 Harshals Web has one important recommendation, that affects the performance of the child, which contributes based on the Expertise of the teacher.
 Finding excellent teachers for schools is a daunting task nowadays.
 Niche schools, which charge exorbitant fees, may have access to high-quality teachers; however, it is a matter of speculation and cannot be applied to all schools and boards.

 Based on a proper analysis of all the boards, one can be sure where to get in.
 Hope you got a rough idea about what could be best for your child based on the way these boards work and have a world full of opportunities.